 - To determine the impact of obesogenic environments combined with stress or exercise on comorbidities in DS models

 - To dissect the specific chromosomal regions involved using DS mice and rat models

 - To explore the changes (at molecular/cellular and/or biomarker levels) that are expressed before the onset of physical comorbidity in DS models

-WP3 will focus on the investigation of the contribution of three candidate comorbidity genes from the Hsa21 that are overexpressed in Down Syndrome (DS) people and whose functions are at the crossroads of cognition, stress response and metabolism.
+WP3 will focus on the investigation of the contribution of candidate comorbidity genes from the Hsa21 that are overexpressed in Down Syndrome (DS) people and whose functions are at the crossroads of cognition, stress response, and metabolism.
 The overarching hypothesis is that overexpression of several key driver genes induces a novel causative mechanism in the appearance of obesity and cognitive impairment comorbidity.
 The main aim is to demonstrate the contribution of these key driver genes in isolation or in combination, to the overall phenotype of obesity and cognitive impairment using genetic and pharmacological approaches.
 In doing so, we provide proof of concept that these genes are critical to the development of co-morbidities which can be targeted to rescue the phenotype.
-We will also explore HPA function as a common mechanism for obesity and cognitive impairment comorbidity.
+We will also explore the hypothalamic-pituitary-adrenal (HPA) stress response as a common mechanism for obesity and cognitive impairment comorbidity.

 Specific objectives of WP3 are:

-- To genetically rescue the comorbidity phenotypes of obesity and cognitive impairment in DS trisomic mice by normalization of one of the key driver genes
+- To genetically rescue the comorbidity phenotypes of obesity and cognitive impairment in DS trisomic mice by normalization of key driver genes

-- To restore normal HPA function in DS-mice following gene dosage normalization of one of the driver genes
+- To investigate HPA stress response in DS-mice following gene dosage normalization of one of the driver genes

-- To validate if an additional copy of the driver genes is sufficient to induce HPA dysfunction, obesity and cognition co-morbidities
+- To validate if an additional copy of the driver genes is sufficient to alter HPA stress response, obesity, and cognition co-morbidities

 - Postnatal rescue of obesity and cognitive impairment in DS-mice, targeting the main driver genes